Water News

 Landsat will help U.S. and Canada Share River’s Water

-The green color depicts vegetation in this 2016 Sentinel-2 normalized difference vegetation index image of land along the Milk River in Alberta.
+[ad_1] The green color depicts vegetation in this 2016 Sentinel-2 normalized difference vegetation index image of land along the Milk River in Alberta.
 A tool for managing the complexity of a river system’s waters can come, surprisingly, from hundreds of miles above the Earth.
-Satellite technology and research conducted by the US Geological Survey’s Earth Resources …
+Satellite technology and research conducted by the US Geological Survey’s Earth …

 Read moreLandsat will help U.S. and Canada Share River’s Water